djotaku/adventofcode/README.md

   - started before done with 2016 to try and get to 200 stars for the repo before the end of 2022.
     - goal achieved 20221227 - 200 stars for the whole repo!
   - 10 stars collected so far
+- 2018
+  - Seventh Problem Set Tackled (March 2023 - )
+  - Old languages for this set: Python, Ruby, Perl, Haskell, Go, Rust, Julia
+  - New languages for this set: Java and Kotlin (“The Javas” Part 1)
+  - New current way of going through the old problems: do them all from 1, then 2, etc instead of trying to finish each year first.
+  - 2 stars collected so far
 - 2020
     - First Year of Participation (1st attempt: Live Dec 2020; Trying to get all 50 stars: Sept 2021 -)
     - Solved with Python only during AoC